Find out how you can access help to pay your rent, organise repairs or access additional tenancy information as a Wesley Community Housing tenant.

 Will I be charged for water?

-This depends on the property that you are leasing.
+This depends on the property that you are renting.
 When you view your property, and prior to signing a Residential Tenancy Agreement, your Tenancy Officer will advise you of all charges associated with the property.
 They will also explain the methods of payment for any charges.

 What do I do with my household rubbish?